 Go shopping.
 Ubud is absolutely full of art galleries and quirky gift and jewellery stores.
 You could easily spend at least half a day exploring the shops here.

-Take a day trip to the coast.
-Spot monkeys and admire coastal temples at Tanah Lot and Uluwatu.
-Make sure you stay until the evening to see a Kecak dance performance around the bonfire.
+Take a day trip to the coast Spot monkeys and admire coastal temples at Tanah Lot and Uluwatu.
+Make sure you stay until the evening to see a Kecak fire dance performance around the bonfire.

 Where to Stay in Ubud